AlexMan123456/alex-g-bot-doc-site/src/content/docs/general/user.md

 title: "User"
 description: "Get information about a user"
 ---
-Get information about a user
+Get information about a user.

 ### Example Usages
     /user